MacLemon/CongressChecklist/README.md

 - Antenna wire for WiFi or ham radio equipment
 - 3.5mm jack splitter (so you can watch a movie together on the train)
 - Headphones (so you don't have to talk to other carbon units while travelling)
-- [r0cket][4], fully charged (needs a micro USB cable for charging/programming1)
+- [r0cket][4], fully charged (needs a micro USB cable for charging/programming)
 - Monitor adapters (VGA, DVI, mini Displayport) (Especially for the Mac users. ;-) You may need them for your presentation or lightningtalk.
 - Remote control for your presentation/lightningtalk
 	- Also check the batteries in the remote
-- Tablet computer, iPad, Android table, Microsoft surface
+- Tablet computer, iPad, Android tablet, Microsoft surface
 - Kindle
 - Ham radio equipment, portable
+- Infrared, Bluetooth or radio remote (for presentations)

 ### Other gear